tapank/blog/content/notes/books.md

 type = "note"
 +++

+## Ultralearning
+### Master Hard Skills, Outsmart the Competetion, and Accelerate your career
+Author: Scott H. Young
+Reviewed on: 21 January 2024

+The author never went to MIT but wanted to learn the CS curriculum of MIT and took up the challenge of teaching himself the entire course in one year, and succesfully completed it.
+He also learned new languages like French and South Korean in three months each and was able to comfortably talk to native speakers of these languages.
+This book is about developing the ability to learn hard things in a short span of time.
+Since projects can be vastly different, the author argues that the best way to learn ultralearning is to internalize a set of guiding principles (and not a set of fixed steps), and those are:

+- Metalearing: first draw a map
+- Focus: sharpen your knife
+- Directness: go straight ahead
+- Drill: attack your weakest point
+- Retrieval: Test to learn
+- Feedback: Don't dodge the punches
+- Retention: Don't fill a leaky bucket
+- Intuition: Dig deep before building up
+- Experimentation: Explore outside your comfort zone

+Once these principles are internalized, one can pick up a project of their choice, whether it is learning a new programming langauge, learning carpentry, learning to play chess etc. and learn that skill in a short time.
+This can be done at work to learn new skills or outside of work for hobbies.
+Useful for students and professionals alike.
+I read the book quickly in two days, and will now give it another pass at a slow and deliberate speed.

 ## The Courage to Be Disliked
 Authors: Ichiro Kishimi & Fumitake Koga
 Reviewed on: 16 January 2024